 The greatest danger to a boiler is for the water level to drop below the top of the firebox thus causing it's roof to buckle and then fail, causing a catastrophic explosion.

 The boiler converts the enormous heat from the firebox into steam under high pressure, which can be up to 260psi.
 This heat is transferred to the boiler water via tubes which carry the hot exhaust gases to the smokebox and chimney.
 As the water starts to boil, the pressure in the boiler increases.
 To prevent catastrophic failures, there are two pressure relief valves on the top of the boiler.
 Boilers suffer from lime build-up if hard water is used, which was a huge problem for the G.S.S.R.
 Lime would act as a heat insulator reducing the efficiency of the loco and in extremis causing the firebox to overheat and distort, which could result in an explosion.
-The blue bars were for the transfer of heat from the firebox by means of increasing the surface area.
+The blue bars were for the physical support of the firebox (which suffered great stresses when under steam) and to transfer heat from the firebox by means of increasing the surface area.